souriya777/spotify-mobile-svelte/README.md

 ✅✅✅ GOAL : MOST API CALLS ✅✅✅

-- feat(player): can transfert to device
+- feat(player): can view progress
+- feat(player): what is default queue ?
 - feat(player): can set volume of device
+- feat(player): autoplay when click on next/previous
+- feat(player): merge sync-playbackstate & sync-track ? (redundant infos)
 - feat(player): can seek position by drag'n'drop progress bar

-- feat(player): merge sync-playbackstate & sync-track ? (redundant infos)
-- feat(player): can view progress
-- feat(player): autoplay when click on next/previous
-- sync => only playback state ?
-- feat(player): what is default queue ?
+- sync : what and when ?
-- feat(player): load song in advance ?

 ERRORS